LSU QB Joe Burrow nearing end of first season; "He's the John Wayne guy. Nothing bothers him"

 "I'm looking at it like it's my first job out of college," Burrow said during the season.

-And he approached it like a job.
+And he approached the season like a job.
 He got himself an apartment to himself, and he enrolled in online liberal arts graduate courses.

 Burrow said he has really only been on campus once, when he took the graduate record examination in the offseason.